World's oldest continuous monarchy faces a very modern problem

 But with the country now facing a shortage of royals to carry out official duties — as well as the dwindling number of male heirs to succeed to the throne — the issue is once again on the minds of many.

-While Abe's base and more conservative factions of the population oppose allowing women to expand their duties and ascend to the Chrysanthemum Throne, many feel it's time Japan catch up with modern times.
+While Abe's base and more conservative factions of the population oppose allowing women to expand their duties and ascend to the Chrysanthemum Throne, many feel the moment has come for Japan to catch up with modern times.

 "I'm in favor of having a female-lineage royal house.
 And what's wrong with having a female emperor?" said one 80-year-old man who declined to give his name.
 "I don’t understand why anyone would be against a female emperor.
 England has their queen and there’s no issue with that.
 I think any dissent to the idea would be very strange.”